-- guiding on white water rivers - rescues in a range of situations - being able to deal with a range of problems - working with a range of different people; for example, known and unknown participants with different needs and aspirations.
+- guiding at artificial venues - rescues in a range of situations - being able to deal with a range of problems - working with a range of different clients; for example, known and unknown participants, with different needs and aspirations.

-This experience may be gained through a variety of different guiding roles within paddlesport and can be supplemented with relevant experience outside of the paddlesport environment.
+This experience may be gained through a variety of different roles within paddlesport and can be supplemented with relevant experience outside of the paddlesport environment.

-We suggest that candidates who are successful at assessment normally have a minimum of the following experience, gathered through a range of different white water environments:
+Within the Course Guide we suggest that candidates who are successful at assessment normally have a minimum of the following experience, gathered through a range of sessions on an artificial white water course: